architsingh5/MouseTrail/README.md

 3. Once installed, the application will be available in your Start Menu and as a Desktop shortcut.

 ### Usage
 *   **System Tray**: MouseTrail runs quietly in the background.
-Look for the orange star icon in your system tray (near the clock).
+Look for the blue cursor icon in your system tray (near the clock).
 *   **Enable/Disable**: Right-click the tray icon to toggle the trails on or off.
 *   **Quit**: Right-click the tray icon and select "Quit" to close the application completely.